SoloDoloRolo/SoloDoloRolo/README.md

 # Hello Everyone!
 My Name is Solomon 👋

-## I'm a
+## I'm a Computer Scinece Engineering Technology Major @ UToledo
-- 🔭
+- 🔭 Jack of all trades, master of a few! 🤣
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking for an internship to gain the skills needed to excel!
-- 🥅 2022 Goals: Learn more about web3
+- 🥅 2022 Goals: Learn more about HTML, Game Development, and Hardware Engineering
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love to game, listen to music, and make streaming videos!
 ### Connect with me: